What is ECHA and the ECHA Restriction Proposal for Microplastic?

 The ECHA proposal strictly defines the biodegradability tests that are accepted to determine whether or not a polymeric material is considered a microplastic.

 Permitted test methods are ISO14851 and ISO14852 Fresh Water Biodegradation, conducted by an authorised lab.
-This is the test method used to assess our Bioglitter products™ and also at the heart of TÜV ‘OK biodegradable WATER’ certification.
+These are the test methods used to assess our Bioglitter products™ and also at the heart of TÜV ‘OK biodegradable WATER’ certification.